fwmoor/fwmoor/readme.md

 I build software and wire up AI agents and automated workflows.
 Sometimes I break software for fun.

-Also trying to lower my golf handicap.
+I'm also trying to lower my golf handicap.
 Both are ongoing.

 ---